quoclucnguyen/side-my-tools/memory-bank/activeContext.md

 - Added initial page stubs (`DashboardPage`, `InventoryPage`, `SettingsPage`) using Tailwind utilities and copy in Vietnamese.
 - Updated global styles (`src/index.css`) to remove centered body flex layout and support full-height mobile rendering.
 - Documented project goals, product context, and progress via new memory-bank markdown files.
+- Simplified the Docusaurus docs package to a single `home` page and removed the starter blog/sidebar content so the docs folder is a clean mockup.

 ## Next Steps